 Since pricing is subjective to each individual, you have to be sure that you are chasing a target market that isn't price-sensitive and doesn't view handcrafted soap as a commodity.
 Otherwise, they'll never see the value behind your products and will always feel any price is too expensive.

 In order to charge appropriately for your time, expertise, and costs, you must change the dynamic.
 You need to niche down to an appropriate target market that doesn't see your product as a commodity.
 You can help that along by increasing your value perception.
 Then, the people who buy your products feel the price is worth it.
 Here's a slew of different ways to raise your value perception...

 Raise Your Prices

 Alright, this one might be a no-brainer.
 But, it explains why so many soapmakers simply raised their prices and didn't see any issues!
-Simply by raising your prices, you increase your value perception on your products.
+Simply by raising your prices, you increase the value perception of your products.

 When a consumer doesn't have a preconceived notion of product value, a higher price signals higher quality.

-The thing is that consumers don't just associate higher price with higher quality, they often experience higher quality, too.
-One instance, was a joint study between Stanford and Caltech.
-Students were given sampes of five different wines at varying price points.
+The thing is that consumers don't just associate higher prices with higher quality, they often experience higher quality, too.
+One instance was a joint study between Stanford and Caltech.
+Students were given samples of five different wines at varying price points.
 However, two of the wines were given twice - once with a low price tag and again with a high price tag.

 Students reported that they distinctly tasted five different wines (even though there were only three).
 And they ranked those with higher price tags better (even when they were the same wines).
 Their brain activity even agreed!
 Activity increased when tasting what they thought were more expensive wines.